Skip over main navigation

 Wider Values

-In our experience, many people with a learning difficulty and/or autism who have been supported to think about their values naturally care about the lives of other people, animals and the environment they live in.
+In our experience, many autistic people, and people with learning difficulties and/or learning disabilities, who have been supported to think about their values naturally care about the lives of other people, animals and the environment they live in.
 Many people want to speak up for other groups facing injustice or that are not being treated equally.
-A key principle of bemix is that people with learning difficulties and/or autism should not be treated as needing charity.
-People with learning difficulties and/or autism have the power to effect positive change and should be valued.
-By working to achieve positive change for other, less powerful, groups, people with learning difficulties gain more power.
+A key principle of bemix is that autistic people, and people with learning difficulties and/or learning disabilities, should not be treated as needing charity.
+They should have the power to effect positive change and should be valued.
+By working to achieve positive change for other, less powerful, groups, autistic people, and people with learning difficulties and/or learning disabilities, people gain more power.

 The 7 values below, set out what is important to us in bemix.
 They are about how we work.
 They are also things we believe are important when we work to influence wider society.
 We believe these values are important for us to have a positive impact on the world and be part of something bigger.